ArfatulAsif/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/1 Regression/README.md

 <br>

-### What is Linear Regression
+### Simple Linear Regression

-Linear Regression is one of the simplest and most widely used machine learning algorithms.
+Simple Linear Regression is one of the simplest and most widely used machine learning algorithms.
 It is used to **predict a numerical value** (like house prices, exam scores, or temperature) based on one or more input features (like size of the house, hours studied, or humidity).

 Think of it as drawing a straight line through data points to find the best relationship between inputs (features) and outputs (target values).